cpandey05/siessentials/feedsexample/README.txt

+Build the Maven project to download all dependencies "mvn -X clean package"

 Refer /META-INF/spring/integration/setting.properties for all the values which can be set

-All classes needed to run sample App aer inside package com.cpandey.siexample
+All classes needed to run sample App are inside package com.cpandey.siexample
 	-select any of those and then "run as Java" program

 Following are the details classes which map to chapter wise samples